bloominstituteoftechnology/Computer-Architecture-C/ls8/README.md

 Implement a system stack per the spec.
 Add `PUSH` and `POP` instructions.
 Read the beginning of the spec to see which register is the stack pointer.
+  STACK POINTER -> R7 is reserved as the stack pointer (SP)

 * Values themselves should be saved in the ***portion of RAM*** _that is allocated for the stack_.
   -  Use the stack pointer to modify the correct block of memory.